lgommans/OpenSesame/README.md

 ## Is it fast yet?

-On my system, the initial working version immediately ran at reading 130 000 words per second.
-I thought that should be good enough for anyone who wouldn't want to write a custom one anyway.
+On my 5 year old CPU, the initial working version immediately ran at reading 130 000 words per second.
+I thought that should be good enough for anyone who wouldn't write a custom one anyway.

 To see for yourself, run `test.py`.